Faysal-Ezaz/Project_AWS/3-TerraForm Automation/Automation_Tutorial.md

-This is a project where I shall be using <b>Terraform</b> to Automate the creation of an EC2 instance/instances.
+<b>This is a project where I shall be using <b>Terraform</b> to Automate the creation of an EC2 instance/instances.<b>
 Pre-requisits:
 (a) <b>AWS IAM</b> and
 (b) <b>AWS EC2</b>.
 Please keep in mind that this will contain a detailed explaination of all the commands used and all the steps followed.

+A short note on <b>Terraform</b> and why it is used

+Terraform is an <b>infrastructure as code</b> tool that lets you <i>build, change, and version</i> cloud and on-prem resources safely and efficiently.
+Terraform was first released in July 2014 by a company named <b>"HashiCorp"</b>.
+Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
+Providers enable Terraform to work with virtually any platform or service with an accessible API.

 <h2><a href = "https://releases.hashicorp.com/terraform/1.5.7/terraform_1.5.7_windows_386.zip">Software Requirements:</a></h2>